 - A sand dune stretching along the northwestern shore;

 - Rocky shorelines colonized by mussels and oysters and frequented by gulls and sea ducks;

 - Tidal flats where clams and periwinkles abound.

-Environment Canada, through the Canadian Wildlife Service, manages the National Wildlife Areas and Migratory Bird Sanctuaries, constituting some 11.8 million hectares (almost 30 million acres) — an area more than twice the size of the province of Nova Scotia.
+Environment Canada, through the Canadian Wildlife Service, manages the Canada’s National Wildlife Areas and Migratory Bird Sanctuaries, which constitute nearly 11.8 million hectares (almost 30 million acres) — an area more than twice the size of the province of Nova Scotia.
 Some are as large as Polar Bear Pass National Wildlife Area in the Northwest Territories, at 262,400 hectares (648,404 acres); others as small as Eleanor Island in Ontario, at 0.6 hectares (less than 66,000 sq. ft.).